david-inf/deep-learning-applications/README.md

 </details>

-### Exercise 1
+### Exercise 1 - Skip connections

-Reproducing on a small scale the results from the ResNet paper, using MNIST and CIFAR10 datasets, an MLP and a CNN.
+Reproducing on a small scale the results from the ResNet paper using CIFAR10 dataset.

 > Deep Residual Learning for Image Recognition, Kaiming He and Xiangyu Zhang and Shaoqing Ren and Jian Sun, 2015. [https://arxiv.org/abs/1512.03385].

 > Deeper networks, i.e. more stacked layers, do not guarantee more reduction in training loss

-So the point of this exercise is to abstract a model definition so that one can add a given number of layers (blocks), and then see how the performance are affected
+So the point of this exercise is to abstract a model definition so that one can add a given number of layers (blocks), and then see how the performance are affected.
+The idea is to reproduce Figure 6 from the paper.

 <details>
 <summary>MLP</summary>